 Since you liked the last one so much, we thought we’d share another.
 Here’s Otto Klemperer conducting the New Philharmonia Orchestra in Mozart’s Overture to “Cosi fan tutte.”
 This was recorded in 1971, late in Klemperer’s life.
 The ensemble is

+Is it just me, or do you hardly ever hear Rossini overtures in concerts anymore?
 At any rate, here’s a good one, the Overture to “Cenerentola” (“Cinderella), performed by the Philharmonia Orchestra and conducted by Carlo Maria Giulini.
+The